UNSW-CEEM/NEMSEER/docs/source/quick_start.md

 You can also see which tables are available for a given year, month and forecast type.

-Below, we fetch predispatch tables available for January, 2022 (i.e. this month would include or be between `forecast_start` and `forecast_end`):
+Below, we fetch pre-dispatch tables available for January, 2022 (i.e. this month would include or be between `forecast_start` and `forecast_end`):

 ```{doctest}
 >>> import nemseer